Ladybug π

 What we've built over the last month

-Our key pivot this month: we shifted from positioning this as a "bug catcher" to focusing on helping users explain product usage problems, which turned out to be the more common pain point.
+Key pivot: We shifted from positioning this as a "bug catcher" to focusing on helping users explain product usage problems, which turned out to be the more common pain point.

 .png)